issalig/misc/cpcz80adventures.md

         defb    "Hello World!",0 ; String is ended with 0 and prinString will stop on 0
 ```

-**TODO** fix bytecode for cp 0, there was a mistake with cp a

 It is always safe to put defb after code (especially ret or jump), so this data will not be executed.

-We can also use "or a" instead of "cp 0" which is faster faster we are not in a hurry this time.
+We can also use "or a" instead of "cp 0" which is faster, but we are not in a hurry this time.
 But remember, first make it work, then make it fast and beware of the optimisation bugs included.

 Once you have taken a look to the asm code, let's put it into WinAPE (Assembler->Show assembler), copypaste it and then assemble it (Ctrl+F9).
 If all was correct it should give 0 errors.